 When you’re done, save and shut the file.
 To activate the proxy settings, you must log out and then log back in.

-Setup Proxy for APT
+Set Proxy for APT in Ubuntu

 To install some packages from Ubuntu repository, create a separate proxy configuration file for APT since it does not use system environment variables.
-To set up proxy settings for APT, you can create a proxy configuration file.

 sudo nano /etc/apt/apt.conf